azvoleff/so-simple-theme/_posts/2014-03-25-analyzing-forest-change-with-gfcanalysis.md

 ## Downloading data from Google server for a given AOI

 Load an area of interest.
-For this example we use a shapefile of the Zone of Interaction of the TEAM Network site in Nam Kading.
+For this example we use a shapefile of the Zone of Interaction (ZOI) of the [TEAM Network](http://www.teamnetwork.org) site in [Nam Kading National Protected Area, Laos](http://www.teamnetwork.org/network/sites/nam-kading-0).
 Notice that first we specify the folder the shapefile is in (here it is a "." indicating the current working directory), and then the name of the shapefile without the ".shp".
-To follow along with this example, [download this shapefile](/content/2014-03-25-analyzing-forest-change-with-gfcanalysis/ZOI_NAK_2012_EEsimple.zip).
+To follow along with this example, [download this shapefile of the ZOI](/content/2014-03-25-analyzing-forest-change-with-gfcanalysis/ZOI_NAK_2012_EEsimple.zip).

 {% highlight r %}